orsonl/cocoa_motion_detection/README.md

 3. Object recognition
 4. Extended Kalman filter (EKF)

-By seperating pixels belong to the background from those from the foreground, the 3D motion of the camera carried by an aerial vehicle can be estimateed.
+By seperating pixels belong to the background from those from the foreground, the 3D motion of the camera carried by an aerial vehicle can be estimated.